miltonian/principles/README.md

 - **Performance Optimization**: Improve execution speed and efficiency.

-- **Improved Task Decomposition**: I believe there is a lot of room for improvement here using reasoning with first principles as well as tools for research and RAG implementations to improve the planning of each individual agent.
+- **Improved Task Decomposition**: There is significant room for improvement using reasoning with first principles as well as tools for research and RAG implementations to enhance the planning of each individual agent.

-- **More Tools**: More tools such as api and RAG implementations
+- **More Tools**: Introduction of additional tools such as API integrations and RAG (Retrieval-Augmented Generation) implementations.

-- **Nested Agent Generation**: Make it easier to generate agents that fit inside other agents for more complex processing
+- **Nested Agent Generation**: Facilitate the generation of agents that can be nested within other agents for more complex processing.

 - **Community Contributions**: Encourage open-source contributions to expand functionality.